mckinsey/vizro/vizro-core/docs/pages/user-guides/customizing-css.md

 ## CSS overwrites

 ### Overwrite CSS globally
-To overwrite any global CSS properties of existing components, target the right CSS property and place your CSS files in the `assets` folder.
-This will overwrite any existing defaults for that CSS property.
+To overwrite any global CSS properties of existing components, target the correct CSS property and place your CSS files in the `assets` folder.
+This overwrites any existing defaults for that CSS property.

 For reference, see the [Vizro CSS files](https://github.com/mckinsey/vizro/tree/main/vizro-core/src/vizro/static/css).